flukehan/MixERP/README.md

 [MixERP Documentation](http://docs.mixerp.org)

 Similarly, the branch "gh-pages" is periodically merged into "master" branch. **Using firefox**, you can view the documentation locally by opening "index-ajax.html" on the root folder.

-##Why Betas?

-We will have many small, stable, and incremental releases to reach our milestone.
-This means that once we start Beta 2 version, Beta 1 should be considered stable even though we like to call it Beta.

 ##Why PostgreSQL Server?